spack/spack/lib/spack/docs/signing.rst

 2. Based on its configuration, the runner creates a job Pod in the pipeline namespace and mounts the spack-intermediate-ci-signing-key Kubernetes secret into the build container
-3. The Intermediate CI Key and the Reputational Public Key are imported into a keyring by the ``spack gpg …`` sub-command.
+3. The Intermediate CI Key, affiliated institutions' public key and the Reputational Public Key are imported into a keyring by the ``spack gpg …`` sub-command.
 This is initiated by the job’s build script which is created by the generate job at the beginning of the pipeline.
 4. Assuming the package has dependencies those specs are verified using the keyring.
 5. The package is built and the spec.json is generated